Trabecular bone score: Clinical use

 All these studies have shown that TBS can be used as a clinical risk factor for osteoporotic fracture since it is reversible (with or without treatment), quantitative and independent of BMD.
 It should therefore be used as such in the same way that taking corticosteroids, rheumatoid arthritis or prevalent fracture after age 50.

 The FRAX calculator has an option to include TBS for a TBS adjusted FRAX risk score.
 The calculated probabilities of fracture have been shown to be more accurate when computed including TBS.

-As TBS relies on measurement of soft tissue, it is considered unreliable in individuals with a BMI over 37.
+As TBS relies on measurement of soft tissue, it is considered unreliable in individuals with a BMI over 37, or with extremely high waist circumference.